RyenHY/Detection-Lab/Install software Demo.md

 ### Skills Learned

--Confirm APT is installed in Bash
+- Confirm APT is installed in Bash
--Install Suricata with APT
+- Install Suricata with APT
--Uninstall Suricata with APT
+- Uninstall Suricata with APT
--Install tcpdump with APT
+- Install tcpdump with APT
--Reinstall Suricata with APT
+- Reinstall Suricata with APT

 ### Tools Used